Hitachi ID Identity and Access Management Suite has an open architecture and can be integrated with the full spectrum of existing IT infrastructure:

 Built-in support for every relevant platform expedites deployment, as roll-out is not held up waiting for product enhancements or custom software development.

 Over 300 events can trigger e-mails to users, administrators, the help desk and more.
-This includes requests to register, requests for change authorization and "thank you" notes.
+This includes invitations to enroll, to approve requests and "thank you" e-mails.
 The same events can also trigger automatic creation or tickets in a problem management system.

 E-mail integration is primarily used to invite users to act and notify users of events that pertain to their profile or their authority.